| CloserLook > John > John 17:1-26 |

 Yes,

-the mind of Jesus, and in the mind of God, the cross was already an accomplished
+of Jesus, and in the mind of God, the cross was already an accomplished

 fact.